 Greater Peoria Labor Force

 Below are statistics on the Greater Peoria labor force including labor force size and percent unemployment.
-Data provided at the county and regional level.
-(Bureau of Labor Statistics, Local Area Unemployment Statistics) Click on a county in the legend to look at an individual counties statistics, and sort data using the radial menu.
+Data is provided at the county, MSA, and regional levels.
 Data is available on the following statistics:

 - Labor Force: the number of individuals working or looking for work.